 Absolutely, this bread can be made without the rosemary for a quick and basic loaf of bread that is perfect for sandwiches, toast, and more!
 You could also substitute another fresh herb if you don't have or like rosemary.
 See the picture below for a loaf without the Rosemary made with unbleached flour.

 - Parchment paper is a must!
-Because the dough for this bread is so sticky, the parchment paper will not only help you move it into the hot dutch oven, it will also keep it from sticking to the pan itself.
+Because the dough for this bread is so sticky, the parchment paper will not only help you move it into the hot Dutch oven, but it will also keep it from sticking to the pan itself.

 No-Knead Rosemary Bread